 Here’s an example of a typical “report” making such claims.

 “The main reason we don’t advise competition is taken from an example where a Law Enforcement Officer who when confronted by a Nasty went into the surrender position.
 Lucky for him he was wearing a vest as a round in the chest really hurts.
 He eventually killed the nasty and immediately gave up competition…”

 Note the complete lack of details.
 I followed up with the person (David Monier-Williams) that originated this tale, asking for specific details.
-Here’s the response.
+Here’s the response he emailed to me.

 “He was a LAPD officer and the incident happened in Sunland/Tujunga, CA. If I’m remembering correctly it was at the Jack in The Box on Foothill Blvd. in Sunland/Tujunga by the Sunland City Park.